Sadnecessary

 Sadnecessary is the debut studio album by German duo Milky Chance.
-It was released in Germany on 1 October 2013.
+It was released in Germany on 31 May 2013.
 The album includes the singles "Stolen Dance" and "Down by the River".
 The album peaked at number 14 in Germany, and charted at 17 on the Billboard 200 chart.

 Production and release

-Sadnecessary is the debut studio album by the group, released in Germany on 1 October 2013.
+Sadnecessary is Milky Chance's debut studio album.
+The album was released in Germany on 31 May 2013.
 It was released in the United States a year later, on 14 October 2014.